mstuart/xoom-graphql-workshop/README.md

 ### Branches

 If you get stuck at any time, click the sandbox for the exercise you want and fork it.
+Every step has a problem and solution branch.

 - [`00-tour`](https://codesandbox.io/s/github/mstuart/xoom-graphql-workshop/tree/00-tour): Tour of Apollo Server
 - [`01-apollo-server`](https://codesandbox.io/s/github/mstuart/xoom-graphql-workshop/tree/01-apollo-server): Setting up Apollo Server